 Wave Sim Cell

-Size of cell for wave simulation (0 means no waves).
+Size of a cell for wave simulation (0 means no waves).
 Can be enabled regardless of whether FixedVolume is used or not.
 Use smaller sizes like 0.05-0.2m to have enough details on smaller volumes, and larger ones if you need to fill a large vessel/area.

 Sets how "fast" the water looks.